6) I am travelling alone, do I need a personal assistant?

 - Taking medication - you'll need to be able to administer your own medication during the flight

 If you need to travel with a personal assistant, you'll be sat in the seat next to them, as long as you have notified us in advance.
-Seats together in premium are more limited; please contact our welfare team on 0203 451 2748 to check availability before you book.
+Seats together in premium are more limited; please contact our Special Assistance team on 0203 451 2748 to check availability before you book.
 That said, we can't guarantee that you'll be sat together with any other passengers you're travelling with.
 Personal assistants need to have their own ticket to travel, and unfortunately we can't offer discounted fares to them.

 Calls from UK landlines cost the standard rate, but calls from mobiles may be higher.
 Check with your network provider.